Autumn Migration at Spurn Point Nature Reserve

 Wheatear on beachClose views of a Wheatear on the beach at Spurn Head

-We then stopped briefly at the Canal Hide, where all we saw were two Moorhens, before continuing to a sunflower field.
-Despite the heavy rain, I was thrilled to spot a Roe Deer amongst the remaining flowers.
-She soon ran off, but not before I took some photos.
+We stopped at the Canal Hide, which only offered a view of two Moorhens, before we continued towards a field of sunflowers.
+Despite the heavy rain, I was thrilled to spot a Roe Deer moving through the remaining flowers.
+She vanished quickly, but not before I managed a few photos.

 A Roe Deer amongst the sunflowers

-Later, we took a quick trip out for supplies and a warm hat, then spent the afternoon downloading and processing our photos in the warm.
-That night, we slept well, perhaps thanks to the fresh sea air.
+Later, a quick trip out for supplies and a warmer hat was our only other venture.
+We spent the rest of the afternoon warm and dry, downloading and processing photos.
+That night, we slept soundly, thanks to the fresh sea air.

 Kilnsea Wetlands - Day 3

-We began at Kilnsea Wetlands Nature Reserve, seeking shelter in the hide.
+We began at the Kilnsea Wetlands Nature Reserve, seeking shelter in the hide.

-A Grey Heron, whom we nicknamed Shakespeare, caught our attention.
-It repeatedly picked up a feather and spat it out, possibly mistaking it for a fish.
+Our attention was caught by a Grey Heron, which we nicknamed Shakespeare.
+It repeatedly picked up a feather and spat it out, perhaps mistaking it for a fish.

 A Grey Heron with a feather in its beakShakespeare with his quill.

-We retraced our previous day's journey from the Spurn Discovery Centre.
+From there we retraced our previous day's route from the Spurn Discovery Centre.

-At the Canal Scrape, we caught glimpses of an elusive Snipe and two moorhens.
-Unfortunately, there was no sign of the resident Water Rail.
+At the Canal Scrape, we caught glimpses of an elusive Snipe and the two familiar moorhens but here was no sign of the resident Water Rail.

 A flying female Kestrel

-Cold and wet, we sought refuge at the Crown and Anchor for a late lunch.
-From the comfort of their large picture windows, we continued birdwatching while taking in the views of the 1895-built Spurn Lighthouse, decommissioned in 1985.
+Cold and wet, we retreated to the Crown and Anchor for a late lunch.
+From the comfort of its large picture windows, we continued to watch the birds while looking out across the estuary to the Spurn Lighthouse, built in 1895 and decommissioned in 1985.

-We set off just after sunrise, taking advantage of the promised better weather conditions.
+We set off just after sunrise, taking advantage of the promised break in the weather.

-All too soon, the golden light faded, and we resolved to arrive earlier the next day.
+When the best light faded, we decided we would need to arrive even earlier the next day.

 Flying Curlew at Golden HourCurlew during the Golden Hour